maybe-finance/marketing-archive/README.md

+**🚨 NOTE: This codebase is no longer being maintained.
+The marketing repo we're actively working on is located at [maybe-finance/marketing](https://github.com/maybe-finance/marketing).**

+---

 ![home](https://github.com/maybe-finance/marketing/assets/35243/e899e0a0-7d77-495e-b8d1-f189d097f87b)

 # Maybe Marketing Site

-This is the repo for the former (and hopefully soon to be "present") marketing site for Maybe, an OSS personal finance and wealth management platform.
+This was the repo for the former marketing site for Maybe, an OSS personal finance and wealth management platform.

 The marketing site was home to a half dozen financial mini-tools and dozens of in-depth articles on personal finance.

-Now that Maybe [is getting a new lease on life](https://github.com/maybe-finance/maybe), we're working on getting the marketing site back up as well!

-The README details below are likely somewhat dated, but we're working to get everything cleaned up and functioning as quickly as possible.

 ---